-When someone’s mobility becomes limited, they see stairs as the biggest obstacle at home.
+When someone’s mobility becomes limited, they often see stairs as the biggest obstacle at home.
 At that time, they begin to consider their options – should they live on one floor and avoid accessing stairs altogether?
 Perhaps moving to a one-story home is the only alternative.
-But, fortunately, it isn’t.
+But fortunately, it isn’t.
 There are plenty of other solutions that allow people with limited mobility to access all floors and live in their own homes.
 In this article, we will explore two popular options: vertical platform lifts and residential elevators.
 We’ll examine the key features and benefits of both, as well as their drawbacks, to help you determine which option is best suited for your specific needs.

 Vertical platform lifts